Love Hurts (2025 film): Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 34 out of 100, based on 43 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale, while those surveyed by PostTrak gave it a 61% overall positive score, with 41% saying they would "definitely recommend" it.

 Robert Daniels of RogerEbert.com gave the film one out of four stars and wrote, "Love Hurts is plagued by commitment issues.
 The romantic action comedy wants to be a throwback exploitation programmer with a modern sheen but isn't invested in the romance, action, or even the comedy it's trying to sell."

 Richard Roeper of the Chicago Sun-Times gave it one and a half out of four stars, writing, "It's as if they took various ingredients from the Quentin Tarantino catalog, mixed in a medley of fights from the Bourne franchise (only without any real sense of menace), sprinkled in some lame attempts at dark humor, tossed 'em into a malfunctioning AI Blender and hit 'Puree.'
 With the lid off."
+Robbie Collin of The Daily Telegraph earned a two out of five rating, stating that "Love Hurtss handling of this fairly straightforward narrative template makes Mulholland Drive look an episode of Paw Patrol: on numerous occasions while watching I found myself wondering if I'd just woken up, or was possibly having a stroke."

 Ben Kenigsberg of The New York Times quipped that "the emphasis is on hurt, not love."
 He praised the movie's action scenes, but felt that the plot and character interactions were dull and barren.